MicrosoftDocs/VBA-Docs/api/Word.HTMLDivision.md

 # HTMLDivision object (Word)

-Represents a single HTML DIV element within a Web document.
+Represents a single HTML DIV element within a web document.
 The  **HTMLDivision** object is a member of the **HTMLDivisions** collection.

 ## Remarks